-This booklet is not meant to be a substitute for medical care.
-Always consult your child's physician, WOC nurse or pediatric nurse for specific healthcare issues.
+This booklet is not meant to be a substitute for medical care and should not be interpreted to contain treatment recommendations.
+Always consult your child's physician, WOC nurse or pediatric nurse for specific personal medical advice and diagnosis and healthcare issues.